rnhc1000/calculatorWeb/README.md

 - Unit Tests
 - Provide a Json to FrontEnd including
-    - delivery status of each operation to frontend
+    - delivery status of each operation to frontend - OK
-    - count of operations consumed by subscriber
+    - count of operations consumed by subscriber - OK
 - Subscriber Authentication - OK
     - Spring JWT-OAuth2 - OK
 - Records Pagination - OK